 However, for an even greater number of visual tweaks, another language exists called CSS (Cascading Style Sheets).
 While HTML is responsible for the basic outline and a few other tweaks, CSS gives a web page a very admirable visual style and is almost infinitely customisable.

 Web design is not something that can be learned easily, and it’s also a very slow process to work with.
 It takes years to perfect the art of web design.
 The list of codes is almost endless and with unlimited possibilities where even a single wrong symbol can cause the entire web page to fail.

 Depending on the complexity of the web design, it can take about two months to complete a very good design, which often includes over 20,000 symbols, all perfectly aligned to give the website the perfect look.

 Although novices in web design can learn simple codes for things like adding images to posts and changing fonts and colour, more complex achievements usually require the help of a professional web design company.

 As excellent as web design is, it is certainly not flawless.
 When you build a web page, the way it looks changes depending on the browser used, the operating system, as well as the overall configuration of the user’s computer.
 If any of these elements are less advanced than they are required to be for a web page, it will end up looking sloppy and very weird.

 This is why it takes such a long time to create the perfect web page that will not be flawed by outside influences.
 This also includes different monitor sizes, which is something that cannot possibly be controlled by the web designer as they cannot know which monitor each visitor to the website is using.

 Web pages were very simple constructions in the past.
-However, with the introduction of Flash and the advancement of both computers and the Internet, there is nothing that cannot be done on a web page today.
+However, with the advancement of both computers and the Internet, there is nothing that cannot be done on a web page today.
 An excellent example is the thousands of online shops that have become popular in the last decade.
 This was thought practically impossible in the past, but with the help of HTML and CSS, online shopping is not more popular than regular shopping.